Search

 Banff and Buchan Area Initiative Fund 2024/25

-Grants of up to £5,000 or up to £10,000 are available, depending on the project, to promote the development of community-based initiatives that support the delivery of the following themes:
+Grants of up to £5,000 or up to £10,000 were available for project that support the delivery of the following themes:

 • Changing Aberdeenshire’s relationship with alcohol